Need for Renewal

 Phases 1-4 impact a quarter of the building, one side at a time, starting with the west wing in 2017 (New Jersey Avenue) followed by the north wing, east wing and concluding with the south wing.
 Members in the CHOB will not be relocated until December 2016 in advance of the Phase 1 construction.
 Construction activities are expected to take place during normal business hours, with the noisiest work activities occurring after business hours.

-Starting in August 2014, and remaining for the project duration, a portion of Lot 1 lot immediately south of the Cannon Building will be closed.
-This partial closure will not impact staff parking in Lot 1.
+Beginning in September 2014 and remaining for the project duration, a portion of Lot 1 lot immediately south of the Cannon Building will be closed.
+The Lot 1 site will house the contractor's construction offices and equipment.

 On April 14, 1906, President Theodore Roosevelt laid the cornerstone for the Cannon House Office Building (pictured).